 The date of disbursement must be fixed and shown in the instrument.

 - Terms & Condition

-It is also essential that both the parties are agreed upon terms & conditions, which is fixed though mutual consent.
+It is also essential that both parties are agreed upon terms & conditions, which is fixed through mutual consent.

 Promissory notes must be signed by the maker.